ElrikGroupCo/docs-flightsayer/README.md

 + `swim` - real time data comes from FAA's SWIM data service
 + `flightview` - real time data comes from Flightview

-## EstimatedArrivalStatus (enum[string])
-Indicates the arrival or departure status of an estimated flight time
-### Members
-+ `scheduled` - originally scheduled arrival time
-+ `estimated` - arrival time is estimated based on latest traffic and airline estimates
-+ `actual` - actual arrival time

 ## EstimatedDepartureStatus (enum[string])
-Indicates the
+The status associated with as estimated departure time
 ### Members
 + `scheduled` - originally scheduled departure time
 + `proposed` - the airline has proposed a change to the depature time, but faa has not yet accepted
 + `estimated` - departure time is estimated based on latest traffic and airline estimates
 + `actual` - actual departure time

+## EstimatedArrivalStatus (enum[string])
+The status associated with as estimated arrival time
+### Members
++ `scheduled` - originally scheduled arrival time
++ `estimated` - arrival time is estimated based on latest traffic and airline estimates
++ `actual` - actual arrival time

 ## FlightStatus (object)